periklis/talks/2017-06-30-mayday-rust-learnings.md

 ---

-## Not only a thing for C/C++ Devs?
+## Why not only for C/C++ Developers?

 - Concurrent and parallel programming styles are going to stay
 - Rust enables productive writing of memory safe and concurrent/parallel applications
 - Rust enables the same productivity thanks to Cargo, Crates, Rustup, Rustc
-- Takes an async/await approach like Scala for web application programming
+- Takes an async/await approach like Scala for web application programming (Currently on Nightly)

 ---

 ## Rust Key Facts

 - Express Ownership explicitly!
-- Borrowing down the stack!
+- No dangling but borrowing down the stack!
+- No overruns but trust your slice!
 - No Exceptions but Result< T >!
-- No Null but Option< T >!
+- No null but Option< T >!
-- No Garbage Collection!
+- No garbage collection but Box, Rc, Arc, RefCell!
-- No Green Threads!
+- No green threads but sane standard library support!

 ---